mef/reddit-dataviz-battle/2019/10-the-jump-scares/README.md

 Download the `.srt` files announcing jump scares for the all the movies referenced in the website.

     npm run extract-subtitles

+The subtitles are placed in the directory `./data/subtitles`.

 #### Download the list of movies